-Alaska’s north coast and ocean waters are teeming with species found in few other places, and many of them are now under threat.
+Alaska’s northern frontier and Arctic Ocean waters are teeming with species found in few other places, and many of them are now under threat from the oil industry and its enablers.
 The Western Arctic Reserve and the Arctic National Wildlife Refuge provide critical denning areas for polar bears, support vast caribou herds and are essential nesting grounds for thousands of bird species, including threatened eiders and yellow-billed loons.
 The sea ice of the Arctic Ocean is hunting and denning habitat for polar bears and a foraging platform for Pacific walrus and numerous Arctic ice seal species.
 Under the sea ice, endangered bowhead whales and other whale species live off the biological richness of the Arctic Ocean.

-Nearly all Arctic species are at risk from global warming.
-But that’s not the only problem: In a drastically changing environment, Arctic species must now contend with dirty, industrial fossil fuel development.
+Nearly all Arctic species are at risk from climate change.
+But that’s not the only problem: In a drastically changing environment that’s heating up at twice the average global warming rate, Arctic species must now contend with dirty, industrial fossil fuel development.

 Offshore Oil Development

 Over the past decade, the Center and allies have been very successful in blocking offshore-oil development in the Beaufort and Chukchi seas through a series of lawsuits, political organizing and media work.
 We successfully challenged Shell Oil’s plans to drill several exploratory wells in the Chukchi and Beaufort seas, leading to the company’s decision to abandon the effort and President Obama rescinding that lease and permanently protecting much of the Arctic from offshore drilling.